 Of course, it doesn't have to cost a lot.
 There are plenty of free things to do in Canada if you know where to look.
 Many cities are full of beautiful parks and gardens, and if you're on the coast, there's nothing better than a stroll by the ocean.

-Another option in most cities is signing up to taster sessions in a new skill or activity – for example, yoga or cookery – for free.
-This is a great way of deciding if you like something before you commit to a course.
+Another option in most cities is signing up to taster sessions of a new skill or activity – such as yoga or cookery – for free.
+This is a great way of deciding if you like something before you commit to it.

 Some average costs for entertainment in Canada include: